Raymond McIntyre: Career

 McIntyre resumed his art studies at a more advanced level when he returned to the art school in 1906.
 Little is known about McIntyre prior to 1909, though his artistic knowledge and education was limited to what he learned at the Canterbury School of Art, and the local artists of Christchurch.
 His artistic activity in New Zealand mostly focused on painting, with a few illustrations for his own books.

 In 1909, McIntyre relocated to England, settling into a rented studio on Cheyne Walk.
 In 1910, he began art studies at the Westminster Technical Institute under William Nicholson and Walter Sickert, as he was drawn to the Pre-Raphaelite painting style.

 Although shy and withdrawn, McIntyre exhibited his work widely while living and studying in England.
 Exhibitions included the Thames Valley Art Club in 1910 and the London Goupil Gallery in 1911.
 After the war, McIntyre continued to paint.
 In October 1918 he held a large exhibition at the Eldar Gallery; and in 1921, as a member of the Monarro Group, exhibited in the Goupil Gallery alongside Paul Signac, M.L.
 Pissarro and Lemaitre.

 McIntyre spent several years as an art critic for the Architectural Review.
 He reviewed the work of artists such as Cézanne, Heckel, Signac and Hodler.
 McIntyre had an exhibition accepted with the Royal Academy in 1924, and in 1926 McIntyre stopped exhibiting.

 Death and legacy

 McIntyre died of a strangulated hernia on 24 September 1933 at age 54 in London, England.

-His work is represented in New Zealand's National Art Gallery, the Hocken Collections, and major galleries.
+His work is represented in New Zealand's National Art Gallery, the Hocken Collections, Christchurch Art Gallery Te Puna o Waiwhetū and other major galleries.